-Students who have special needs related to permanent or temporary disabilities may petition for special consideration for any aspect of their graduate experience at Phillips Graduate University.
+Students who have special needs related to permanent or temporary disabilities may petition (Reasonable Accommodations Request) for special considerations for any aspect of graduate experience at Phillips Graduate University.
 Special consideration may be requested for an unlimited or specific period of time.
 Requests for accommodation(s) will be evaluated on a case-by-case basis.
-Students requesting any form of accommodation due to a disability are required to provide current documentation (within two (2) years) from a qualified professional.
+Current documentation from qualified professionals (within two (2) years) is required of students requesting accommodations related to a disability.
 This documentation should identify the nature of the disability and include recommendations for accommodations.
-All disability information is considered confidential and will only be released with the student's written consent.